chapmanb/bcbb/ec2/biolinux/README.md

 to use the commandline, these quick start docs follow
 <http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/running-an-instance.html>.

-Pick an AMI, start an instance and ensure that it is running:
+Pick an AMI, start an instance and ensure that it is running.
+You will need to increase the size of the root filesystem to fit all of the
+data:

-       % ec2-run-instances ami-1ad03273 -k sobchak-keypair
+       % ec2-run-instances ami-cef405a7 -k sobchak-keypair -t m1.large
+         -b /dev/sda1=:20
        RESERVATION	r-0a7af462	678711657553	default
        INSTANCE	i-0ca39764	ami-1ad03273			pending